 Commercial Fly Traps

-Another biting fly trap—Starbar Fly Terminator Pro (Farnam)—is a gallon jug that can trap up to 35,000 flies and using a scent attractant.
+Another biting fly trap—Starbar Fly Terminator Pro (Farnam)—is a gallon jug that can trap up to 35,000 flies using a scent attractant.

-Homemade Fly Traps
+Homemade Fly Traps for Horse Farms

 - A 2-liter empty plastic bottle or juice jug

-- Scissors or matte knife
+- Scissors or mat knife

 - Bait—rotting fruit or vegetables, sugar water, honey, horse manure